-The problem with cassia cinnamon is it contains an ingredient called coumarin that’s toxic to the liver if you consume enough of it and the amount linked with toxicity isn’t that high.
+The problem with cassia cinnamon is it contains coumarin, an ingredient that’s toxic to the liver if you consume enough of it, and the amount linked with toxicity isn’t that high.
 Unfortunately, most people aren’t aware of this.

 In fact, the risk is serious enough that the European Union restricts how much coumarin-containing cinnamon bakers can use in cookies and other baked goods.
 If you eat an occasional cinnamon bun, you won’t take in enough coumarin to cause a problem, but if you’re if you’re eating more than 2 grams a day of Cassia cinnamon, about a half-teaspoon, EVERY day you’re at risk for side effects.
 That’s a little less than half a teaspoon!

 Plus, it appears that some people are more susceptible to liver damage from coumarin than others.
-Why take chances?
+Why take a chance?
 If you have a history of liver disease, we strongly encourage you not to consume cassia cinnamon every day.

 A quote from the Wall Street Journal on the issue: